How Much Does it Cost to Climb Kilimanjaro?

 You want to find a balance between “too cheap to be safe” and “overpriced”.

 Every year, people die on Mount Kilimanjaro, many of these are porters, which you won’t find reported in the Western press.

-We take our responsibility to our guides and porters very seriously.
+At Climbing Kilimanjaro we take our responsibility to our guides and porters very seriously.
 There are countless reports of porters not being paid a living wage, of them having little to no cold-weather gear, inadequate food, and sleeping in crowded, uncomfortable conditions.
-The Kilimanjaro Porter’s Assistance Project was set up to counteract this unethical treatment and we aim to exceed their guidelines.
+The Tanzania Porters Organization was set up to counteract this unethical treatment and we aim to exceed their guidelines.